 - In a separate bowl, stir together 2 ½ cups flour, 1 tsp salt, and 1 tbsp baking powder.

 - Fold the flour mixture into the egg mixture.

 - Stir in the 1 cup milk and 1 cup raspberry puree until just combined.
 If using raspberry powder, also add ¼ cup of it at this time as well.

-- Fold in the one cup of reduced, cooled raspberry flavoring until combined.
+- Fold in one cup of the raspberry puree.

 - Fill prepared cupcake pan two-thirds of the way full and bake for 18-22 minutes, until top springs back when gently touched, or toothpick inserted into the center comes out with just a few moist crumbs (not wet batter).

 - Remove cupcakes from pan, and cool completely.

 - On low speed, beat completely softened (not melted) butter (½ cup), ¼ tsp salt, and raspberry puree (¼ cup) plus raspberry powder if you choose to add that (¼ cup, optional).

 - Add powdered sugar (4 cups) 1 cup at a time; beating on low speed until smooth and fluffy.
 If necessary, add additional powdered sugar to achieve a more sturdy consistency.

 - Use a knife or spatula to frost cool cupcakes, or pipe frosting onto cooled cupcakes with desired tip and piping bag.